wikum/DivergenceAnalysis/README.md

 2. Run install.R script to install the following packages from github repositorites: wikum/rutils, wikum/divergence

+3. Set the DATA_DIR variable to the DATA folder containing the data downloaded in step 1

-3. Run run_all.R to run experiments and create figures
+4. Run run_all.R to run experiments and create figures